xavierchia/xavierchia.github.io/_posts/2022-05-15-founder-patterns.md

 ## Nobody ever got fired for buying IBM

- Most people stiuck with known and trusted brands even if that brand is 10x more expensive than suitable alternatives or inferior to cheapter solutions.
+ Most people stick with known and trusted brands even if that brand is 10x more expensive than suitable alternatives or inferior to cheapter solutions.

  ## Big winners pay for so many experiments